 Capital Contributions of Cash and Notes Receivable: An institution may receive cash or a note receivable as a contribution to its equity capital.
 The transaction may be a sale of capital stock or a contribution to paid-in capital (surplus), both of which are referred to hereafter as capital contributions.
 The accounting for capital contributions in the form of notes receivable is set forth in ASC Subtopic 505-10, Equity - Overall (formerly EITF Issue No. 85-1, "Classifying Notes Received for Capital Stock") and SEC Staff Accounting Bulletin No. 107 (Topic 4.E., Receivables from Sale of Stock, in the Codification of Staff Accounting Bulletins).
-This Glossary entry does not address other forms of capital contributions, for example, nonmonetary contributions to equity capital such as a building.
+This Glossary entry does not address other forms of contributions, for example, nonmonetary contributions to equity capital such as a building or grants received and recorded in accordance with ASC Subtopic 958-605, Not-For-Profit Entities, as applicable.